Everything you need to know about

 Click for larger image

 The Virginia sales tax rate is currently 5.3%.
-In Virginia, no other municipality can add sales taxes on top of the state rate.
+In Virginia, some local jurisdictions can add sales taxes on top of the state rate.

 Taxes in Virginia are origin-based, meaning the sales tax rate is based, or determined from, the location where a sale originates

 To see a full breakout of sales tax rates in VA by state, county, city and special district, use our easy Virginia sales tax calculator.
 After putting in any ZIP code, you can enter a retail price to calculate sales tax totals.